 Cost Overages and Emergency Funds

-There is no magic number for what you should set aside for unplanned expenses, but you definitely need to expect the unexpected.
-Some event planners suggest budgeting five to ten percent over the anticipated expenses, while others choose a round number to work with.
+There is no magic number for what you should set aside for unplanned expenses, but you need to expect the unexpected.
+Some event planners suggest budgeting 5 - 10% over the anticipated expenses, while others choose a round number to work with.
 Larger events should, of course, allocate more because an oversight that is billed per person could run into the thousands of dollars.